FarronF/limerick-council-meetings/meetings/2024/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 3rd April 2024.md

 The Administrative Officer stated that the preparation of the Local Economic and Community

-Framework Plan involved a public consultation process across Limerick City and County and--- 4
+Framework Plan involved a public consultation process across Limerick City and County and
+---
+4

 included online and physical meetings, area based and group workshops and stakeholder